 Oh SNAP!
 Student Food Programs is a student-driven initiative.
-Their mission is to increase access to nutritious and culturally appropriate food for all Cal Poly Humboldt students by engaging in campus and community partnerships and by raising awareness of food insecurity among our peers.
+Their mission is to increase access to nutritious and culturally appropriate food for all Humboldt State University (HSU) students by engaging in campus and community partnerships and by raising awareness of food insecurity among our peers.

 Oh SNAP! provides students with basic necessities and connections to community resources.
 Services currently include a campus food pantry, a weekly stand with free fresh fruits and vegetables (during the growing season), CalFresh application assistance, connections to other local food resources, and outreach events.
-They also provide CalFresh assistance to anyone who needs it, and pantry and food redistribution services are for matriculated Cal Poly Humboldt students only.
+They also provide CalFresh assistance to anyone who needs it, and pantry and food redistribution services are for matriculated HSU students only.
 If you have questions about this please contact ohsnap@humboldt.edu.
-Visit their website hsuap@humboldt.edu.
-Visit their website hsuap@humboldt.edu.
-Visit their
+Visit their website hsuohsnap.org for more information.